 My wife has really gotten interested in drinking wine over the past couple of years.
-She never really found her ‘drink of choice’ but once she started sampling various wines, she realized that she really enjoys wine over other types of alcohol, and has found different types of wines that she enjoys.
+She never really found her ‘drink of choice.
+But, once she started sampling various wines, she realized that she really enjoys wine over other types of alcohol.
+Over time she’s found wines that she truly enjoys.
 She favors dry white wines and certain types of red.
 She does not care for sweeter wines and while she may, she doesn’t have a deep appreciation for many of the drier reds.
 Maybe some day!

 I enjoy the occasional glass, but my drink of choice is a whiskey and cola, and that’s a good pairing for any meal where my wife chooses wine.

 With her new appreciation for wine, it’s been obvious that wine drinking can be a very expensive habit if you let it, but that there are ways to save money and still appreciate the various wines.

 Many stores or wineries will offer you a discount if you but a certain number of bottles, often around 10%.
 If you buy twelve bottles, this often works out to nearly a free bottle, and they don’t make you buy all of the same kind, so mixing and matching is fine.

 Find Half Off Wine Nights at Nearby Restaurants

 There are times when a nice bottle of wine shared at a dinner out just hits the spot, but restaurants often mark up wines at outrageous percentages.
 Still, many restaurants will offer half off bottles on certain nights of the week.
 This illustrates just how much margin is built in!

 Don’t Assume Cheap Price Tags Mean Bad Wine